georgio-sd/aws-articles/EKS-DNS-resolution.md

 ```
 *** As you can see, both the commands failed.
 You can also try to resolve your `xyz.xyz` domain.

-#### <br>To fix it, we need to allow CoreDNS to make requests over TCP when a UDP request failed.
+#### <br>To fix it, we need to allow CoreDNS to make requests over TCP if a UDP request failed.
-Modify CoreDNS config map:
+Modify the CoreDNS config map:
 ```
 kubectl edit cm coredns -n kube-system
 ```